benmvp/slides/2017/nodevember/why-react.md

 NOTES:
 - Here is some JSX
 - Got a `<div>` wrapping a `<span>` display and a `<button>`
-- Looks much like HTML, but the curly braces for inserting data gives it away
+- Looks much like HTML and lives right w/in our JavaScript
 - Many people didn't like the syntax at first
 - But I find it very approachable
 - What you may not realize is that this JSX gets converted into JavaScript